 Phase 1 involves tuning toxins into less harmful substances and breaking them down, and Vitamin C (yes, which is found in Brussels sprouts) helps to protect your body from the free radicals that are released from this process.

-Phase 2 of detoxification involves expelling the broken-down toxins from your body, and sulfur helps your liver with this phase, which is why Brussels sprouts is one of the recommended foods for people with a poor Phase 2 function.
+Phase 2 of detoxification involves expelling the broken-down toxins from your body, and sulfur helps your liver with this phase, which is why they’re one of the recommended foods for people with a poor Phase 2 function.

 Brussels Sprouts For Antioxidants Explained